thijssnelleman/automated-reproducibility/review_template/review_hypothesis.md

 @@@HYPOTHESIS_REASON@@@

-Please grade each hypothesis stated from the following options:
+Please grade the hypothesis stated from the following options:

 The LLM ...